siipale/Todo-app/README.md

 This is very simple web-application just to get better understanding how to utilize Laravel framework

+## Upcoming features

+- Marking tasks done/undone
+- Time tracking for each task
+- (Possibility to maintain multiple users with separate tasklists)

-## Current features - see screenshots below
+## Current features

  - Add new tasks
  - See current tasks